asmodeus812/elearning/misc-tech-topic/k8s-deep-dive.md

 ### DIY Kubernetes

 By far the hardest way to get a Kubernetes cluster is to build it yourself.
-Yes, installations such as these are possible are a lot easier now than they used to be, but they can still be hard.
+Yes, installations such as these are possible, and are a lot easier now than they used to be, but they can still be hard.
 However they provide most flexibility and give you ultimate control - which can be good for learning